-Here in Badian there is a jungle trail whereby, with a professional guide, you can encounter over 10km of hopping, skipping, jumping, swinging, scrambling and swimming through the turquoise gatorade-like waters.
-All the way to the gold at the end of the rainbow: Kawasan Falls.
+Here in Badian, there is a jungle trail whereby, with a professional guide, you can encounter over 10km of hopping, skipping, jumping, swinging, scrambling and swimming through the turquoise Gatorade-like waters.
+All the way to the gold at the end of the rainbow: Kawasan Falls, one of the best places to visit in the Philippines.

 Badian is located in the south west of Cebu, a popular island in the central Visayas of the Philippines.